Enforcement and Compliance, International Trade Administration, Department of Commerce.

 The merchandise covered by the Order is CVP-23 identified as Color Index No. 51319 and Chemical Abstract No. 6358-30-1, with the chemical name of diindolo [3,2-b:3′,2′-m]

-triphenodioxazine, 8,18-dichloro-5, 15-diethy-5, 15-dihydro-, and molecular formula of C34 H22 Cl2 N4 O2.
+triphenodioxazine, 8,18-dichloro-5, 15-diethy-5, 15-dihydro-, and molecular Start Printed Page 5395formula of C34 H22 Cl2 N4 O2.
 The subject merchandise includes the crude pigment in any form (e.g., dry powder, paste, wet cake) and finished pigment in the form of presscake and dry color.
-Pigment dispersions in any form (e.g., pigments dispersed in oleoresins, flammable solvents, water) are not included within the scope of the order.
+Pigment dispersions in any form (e.g., pigments dispersed in oleoresins, flammable solvents, water) are not included within the scope of the Order.

 The merchandise subject to the Order is classifiable under subheading 3204.17.9040 of the Harmonized Tariff Schedule of the United States (HTSUS).
 Although the HTSUS subheading is provided for convenience and customs purposes, our written description of the scope of the Order is dispositive.